kimjoar/js-java-setup/README.md

 ```

 During optimization the templates will be pre-compiled and stored as
 pure JavaScript for better performance.
-This is done automatically in
-our setup, so no further job is needed to get pre-compiled templates.

 Minify
 ------